 You can do this exercise lying down, sitting or standing.
-With practice, it can be done anywhere and at any time – even while you're watching TV.
+With practise, it can be done anywhere and at any time – even while you're watching TV:

 - Squeeze and draw in your back passage as if you're holding in wind.

 - Squeeze around your vagina and bladder tube (urethra) as if you're stopping the flow of urine or squeezing during intercourse.